Injury-Free Exercise – 11 Quick Safety Tips

 - Drink plenty of water before, during, and after activity to stay hydrated.

 - If you feel a low coming on, be ready to test for it and treat it.
-Always carry a source of carbohydrate with you so you’ll be ready to treat low blood sugar.
+Always carry a source of carbohydrate with you so you’ll be ready to treat low blood glucose (also known as low blood sugar).
 This is especially important if you are on insulin and have type 1 diabetes.

 - If exercising for an extended period (more than an hour or two), you may want to have a sports drink that provides carbohydrates.
 Be careful to check the nutrition facts though, you may need to water down the drink so that you don’t have too much, which can cause your blood sugar to spike.